DJLemkes/mia/README.md

 1. Clone this repo and run `npm install`
 1. Run `docker-compose up`
-1. Run `node index.js` to run everything with default setting.
-This means that it will use the `default` profile from your `.aws/credentials` file.
-Besides that, it will only run for the `eu-central-1` region
+1. Run `npm run build`
+1. Create a config file based on `mia-targets.example.json`
+1. Run `node dist/index.js -c <path/to/your/config>.json`
-1. Run `node index.js -h` to see the other options.
-Most notably, you can point it to different credentials and fetch data from multiple regions in one go
+1. (Run `node index.js -h` to see the other options)
 1. Visit Neo4J web interface at `http://localhost:7474/`.
-You can connect without auth.
+You can connect without auth
-1. Run one of the suggested queries below
+1. Run one of the suggested queries below.

 ## Useful queries